jakub-zarembinski/CKA-Certification-Course-2025/Day 42/README.md

-# Day 42: Kustomize | CKA Course 2025
+# Day 42: Kustomize in Kubernetes – Master Transformers & Patches for Multi-Env Deployments | CKA Course 2025

 ## Video reference for Day 42 is the following: